 4.8 Non-Core Funding Streams - the below grants are non-core funding streams and they are usually seen as temporary or one-off.
 This potentially gives the Government scope to make changes to funding distributions.
-As with the core grant funding streams, this will be subject to change following the release of the Final Local Government Finance Settlement.

 Lower Tier Services Grant (LTSG)